rabroldan/Waypoint/README.md

 Open with with your preferred code editor

-## FEATURES
+## Features

-1. Create a Text File
+1. Create a Text File.
-2. Create a Folder for Text File to be stored
+2. Create a Folder for Text File to be stored.
-3. Process a Text file, with in a folder or not and convert it from text to html
+3. Process a Text file, with in a folder or not and convert it from text to html.
-4. Change The title of the document
+4. Change The title of the document.
-5. Add an Entry within the document
+5. Add an Entry within the document.
 6. CSS Style can be changed by pasting a css link.